Is your lead nurturing plan working?

 All you need to do is figure out which emails you can send to build real, lucrative relationships with your audience.

-What is an Email Nurture Sequence, and How Does it Improve Sales?
+What is a Lead Nurturing Sequence, and How Does it Improve Sales?

 Before we start exploring lead nurturing email best practices, let’s begin with a basic definition.